Healthy Homes Assessment Churton Park

 Healthy Homes Assessment Services

-Did you be aware that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords are now required to make sure that their Churton Park rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties are required to be fully in compliance by July 1st 2024.
+Did you be aware that the Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to make sure that their Churton Park rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any new or renewed tenancy and all private rentals must be fully compliant by 1 July 2024.

-We can evaluate your rental property to check whether it meets NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessing, we’ll advise you or your property manager about any work required. needs to be done, and offer the report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.
+We will assess your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we will advise you or your property manager about the work which needs to be done and provide an assessment report that includes all the necessary information for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to meet the obligations to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for up to $7200 plus any additional healthier homes associated fines.
+Inability to meet the standards to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not in compliance could face fines of up to $7200 plus any additional healthier homes connected fines.

-We’re fully independent assessors of rental properties, and are fully certified to assess each of Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties as well as fully certified for each of Healthy Homes and Homefit.

 Call Now (04) 280 6777